-Cari wasn’t the only one who cited Coronado’s amenities as one of chief draws.
-Not so long ago, the area was something of a wasteland for modern grocery and retail shopping.
-Now, new malls seem to be sprouting almost every month and there is are no fewer than four clean, modern grocery stores within easy access from the beach communities—a Riba Smith for your high-end and imported needs, El Rey and Super 99 for everyday needs, and a Walmart-like Machetazo where the offerings extend beyond groceries into housewares and other essentials.
+Cari wasn’t the only one who named Coronado’s amenities as one of its main draws.
+Until recently, the area had few options for modern retail and grocery shopping.
+Now, new malls seem to be sprouting almost every month and there are at least four clean, modern grocery stores minutes from the beach communities.

 “We love all the new stores that have popped up in Coronado,” Jo Anne says.
 “When we first moved here, we only had El Rey to shop at.
 Now we have several choices.”
-She and her husband also like to go old-school every now and then: “We love the produce trucks where we buy our fresh fruits and vegetables.”
+She and her husband like to go old school every now and then—”We love the produce trucks where we buy our fresh fruits and vegetables,” she shares.

 5. The Sunrises And Sunsets

-A couple of folks in our focus group said the sunrises and sunsets on this corner of the Pacific are worth writing home about.
+A couple folks said the sunrises and sunsets in this corner of the Pacific are worth writing home about.

-Interestingly, Suzi Jensen said that if there was one thing she could change about Coronado it would be the rising and setting of the sun.
-There’s just not enough daylight to do everything she wants to do, she says.
+Suzi says that if there was one thing she could change about Coronado it would be the rising and setting of the sun.
+There’s not enough daylight to do everything she wants to do.

 “I would sure like it to stay light later,” she says.
-“Since we are only 9° north of the equator, the sun rises and sets at the same time all year.
-Sunrise is 6:30ish a.m. and sunset is 6:30ish p.m.
+“Because we are only nine degrees north of the equator, the sun rises and sets at the same time all year.
+Sunrise is 6:30 a.m. and sunset is 6:30 p.m.
 I sure would like longer daylight.”

 “We can see an effort has been made to clean up the beaches and the area but it still has a long way to go,” Jo Anne says.

 There you have it.
-Now that you have heard just why everyone is talking about Coronado and Panama’s City Beaches, why not come down and see them for yourself?
-We’ve still got a couple slots open for our March 9–12 Access Panama Property Tour.
-If that’s too soon, we just scheduled a whole host of additional ones through the spring.
-See you soon!
+Now that you’ve heard the reasons why everyone is talking about Coronado and Panama’s City Beaches, why not come down and see them for yourself?